cuddlekube/workshop/step2.md

 And then we'll update the services to use the latest version.
 As the template uses the `Latest` parameter for the task definitions, and we just updated that we can simply doing so by using the same template and parameters as in step1.

 **Note:** To speed up the process during the workshop, the deployment will stop the running tasks before starting its replacement.
 This means the site (or parts of it) can't be accessed during the deployment.
 Don't do this for your real workloads.
+In addition, sometimes the running tasks don't automatically stop because they have trouble deregistering from CloudMap.
+To work around this bug you can use the stoptasks.sh script I've included to force this.
+Or do so manually in the Console.

 ```bash
 aws cloudformation update-stack --stack-name cuddlekube-service-feed-api --template-body file://step1/ecs-service.yml --parameters file://step1/ecs-service-feed-api-params.json